 - Position your pond within long grass in order to create a nice sheltered environment at the edge for small wildlife dwellers

-- Ensure that the whole you dig for your pond slopes down gradually from the edge so that animals can easily get in and out.
-Shelved sections are also useful, in order to cater for many varying forms of plant and wildlife.
+- Ensure that the hole you dig for your pond slopes down gradually from the edge so that animals can easily get in and out.
+Shelved sections are also useful, in order to cater to many varying forms of plant and wildlife.

-- Create a deeper section (about 60cm) in the centre of the pond.
+- Create a deeper section (about 60cm) in the center of the pond.
 This will ensure that the pond should never fully freeze over in the winter.

 - Line the hole using butyl or polythene, this is a much quicker method than the traditional one of using clay

-- If at all possible, fill you pond with rain water.
+- If at all possible, fill your pond with rainwater.
 If you have to use tap water then leave this to stand for a few days before introducing fish to the pond.
 This will leave time for any additives to evaporate.

 - Remember that not all types of wildlife with co-habit well.
 Goldfish often eat tadpoles and water snails, so keep them apart!
 It is best to do research before you populate your pond.

 - Do not introduce wildlife to your pond yourself; let the wildlife find the pond naturally!
 This will reduce the risk of invasive or diseased species setting up home.